Lester-Dowling/IStream-Extra/README.md

 # IStream-Extra
-Read common structured types from an std:istream.
+Read common structured types from an std::istream.